-1. Scrubs
+- 1. Scrubs

 - a.
 Clean and proper fitting scrubs will be worn during normal school hours (8 am to 5 pm) for all activities in the simulation lab or clinic.
 Should a Simulation Lab exercise or clinical procedure extend beyond normal school hours, scrubs will continue to be the required dress.
 A short or long sleeve solid colored t-shirt under the scrub top is permitted.
 Sweaters or coats may not be worn over scrubs in the sim lab.
 As stated in the previous sentence, long sleeve t-shirts may be worn under the scrub top.
-The condition of scrubs should be maintained so that a professional appearance is preserved. - b.
+The condition of scrubs should be maintained so that a professional appearance is preserved.

+- b.
 Appropriate dress for after-hours on school days and on weekends: Scrubs are strongly recommended but not required casual clothing is included (without being loose-fitting).

-Shoes must be closed-toed (no flip-flops). - c.
-These items are not allowed: - i.
-Shorts or shirts / blouses which leave large areas of the body exposed to lab debris; - ii.
-Tank tops - iii.
-Sleeveless shirts or tops; - iv.
-Low-cut t-shirts, shirts or blouses; - v.
-Bare midriffs. - d.
-Other appropriate attire such as eye protection, gloves, masks, disposable lab jackets, etc. must be used as required. - e.
+- c.
+Shoes must be closed-toed; no sandals.

+- d.
+These items are not allowed:

+- i.
+Shorts or shirts / blouses which leave large areas of the body exposed to lab debris;

+- ii.
+Tank tops

+- iii.
+Sleeveless shirts or tops;

+- iv.
+Low-cut t-shirts, shirts or blouses;

+- v.
+Bare midriffs.

+- e.
+Other appropriate attire such as eye protection, gloves, masks, disposable lab jackets, etc. as specified in the Clinic Manual and as directed by attending faculty.
+These requirements are informed by CDC, state and local health department guidelines and are subject to change.

+- f.
 Students are strongly encouraged to keep an extra set of scrubs in their lockers at all times in order to accommodate unforeseen changes in the schedule.

+- 2. Scrub colors

+- a.
+Each incoming class selects one scrub color to be worn by the entire class until graduation.
+Scrub colors for each class provide some indication for supervising faculty and instruction during patient care as well as simulation.